Applying to a Research Ethics Committee

 For HRA Approval applications, you will receive a status update sent by email informing you of the outcome of the validation of the study.
 Once the application is valid, you will receive the details for the ethical review and an initial assessment letter which will allow you to provide the local information pack to NHS organisations in England and Wales.
 For studies which do not need HRA Approval but require an ethical review, you will receive the details for the ethical review once the application is valid but you will not need an initial assessment letter.

-To ensure your application is 'valid first time' then you are encouraged to read the information contained in our research planning section.
+To ensure your application is 'valid first time', you are encouraged to read the information in our research planning section.

-Your study may be eligible for proportionate review.
-If this is the case then you will be notified when you book your application in through the Online Booking Service.
+Your study may be eligible for Proportionate Review.
+If this is the case then you will be notified when you book in your application through the Online Booking Service.
 We strongly recommend that you use the Proportionate Review toolkit to consider whether your study might be suitable for Proportionate Review or whether it requires a full REC review before submitting.
-The toolkit must be used MS PowerPoint slide show view – you can then answer the questions by selecting the appropriate box.
+The toolkit must be used in Microsoft PowerPoint slide show view – you can then answer the questions by selecting the appropriate box.
 You can also access a text version of the toolkit.

 The Proportionate Review Service (PRS) provides an accelerated, proportionate review of research studies which raise no material ethical issues.
-Studies are reviewed via email correspondence, teleconference or at a face to face meeting by a sub-committee (comprised of experienced expert and lay members) rather than at a full meeting of a REC.
+Studies are reviewed via email correspondence, teleconference or at a face to face meeting by a sub-committee of REC members rather than at a full meeting of a REC.

 All other applications are considered at a full Research Ethics Committee (REC) meeting